The Calm Before the Storm

 “Thanks…” Ray muttered.

 “I’m just being honest.
-It’s not like you to be so worked up, if you relaxed we would have been fine,” Lynx continued.
-“But you know, we are used to getting dragged into your mess and everything seems to work out fine.
+It’s not like you to be so worked up, if you relaxed, we would have been fine,” Lynx continued.
+“But you know what?
+We are used to getting dragged into your mess and everything seems to work out fine.
 This is way better than the alternative.”